 This discussion is a consolidated effort of the National Oceanic and Atmospheric Administration (NOAA), NOAA's National Weather Service, and their funded institutions.
 Oceanic and atmospheric conditions are updated weekly on the Climate Prediction Center web site (El Niño/La Niña Current Conditions and Expert Discussions).
-Forecasts are also updated monthly in the Forecast Forum of CPC's Climate Diagnostics Bulletin.
 Additional perspectives and analysis are also available in an ENSO blog.
-The next ENSO Diagnostics Discussion is scheduled for 12 October 2017
+A probabilistic strength forecast is available here.
+The next ENSO Diagnostics Discussion is scheduled for 9 February 2023.